 Determining the Health Status of Alaska’s Students

-Determining if the initiative and activities the OPCP implements make a meaningful difference is an essential component of the OPCP program.
+Determining if the initiative and services the program implements make a meaningful difference is an essential component of the program.
 Therefore the OPCP provides financial support for

 Increasing Public Access to Obesity Related Statistics

 An unfortunately common bottleneck in public health is data dissemination.
 Capacity to collect and analyze public health data far outstrips the capacity to meaningfully interpret, develop and publish useful reports about the prevalence of obesity and its nutrition and physical activity related behaviors.
-Despite these challenges, the OPCP has produced a comprehensive Alaska Obesity Facts report, a report on the Prevalence of Overweight and Obesity among Students in the Kenai Peninsula Borough School District and in the Anchorage School District, an Evaluation of the Alaska Farmers’ Market –Quest Card Pilot Program, and fact sheets on Maternal Weight Gain, The Number 1 Children’s Health Issue, and Early Child Obesity.
-Annually, the OPCP will be contributing obesity related data to the Indicator-Based Information System for Public health.
+Despite these challenges, the program has produced a comprehensive Alaska Obesity Facts report, a report on the Prevalence of Overweight and Obesity among Students in the Kenai Peninsula Borough School District and in the Anchorage metropolitan area schools, and fact sheets on sugary drinks, local foods, and breastfeeding in Alaska.
+Annually, the program contributes to obesity related data to the Indicator-Based Information System for Public health.
 IBIS-PH is a web-based system that provides a mechanism for increasing the amount of health-related data accessible to anyone with an internet connection through provision of a set of static indicator profile sheets and a query system for tailored data runs.